Carbosulcis coal mine

 The Carbosulcis Coal Mine (or Nuraxi Figus) is a coal mine located in Sardinia, Italy.
+The mine is located near the town of Nuraxi Figus, which itself is approximately 7 kilometers from the town and municipality of Gonnesa.
 The mine has coal reserves amounting to 2.5 billion tonnes of sub-bituminous coal, one of the largest coal reserves in Europe and the world.
-The mine closed its coal production activities in 2018, following a negotiation with the European Commission concerning state aid to the mine.
-Its annual production capacity in 2012 amounted in 1.5 million tonnes.
+Coal production activities at the mine ended in 2018, following a negotiation with the European Commission concerning state aid to the mine.
+Its annual production capacity in 2012 amounted to 1.5 million tonnes.
 In 2024, the mine owner agreed to use the mine for a pumped hydro energy storage project beginning in 2026.